Mt Norquay Lookout Northern Lights Nick Hase24

 2. Cascade Ponds

-Mountain meadows are perfect for taking in the massive expanse of the night sky all at once.
-Located along the Lake Minnewanka loop, Cascade Ponds offers breathtaking views of the night sky, perfect for getting lost in the universe.
-With few mountains blocking the view to the north, it's also the perfect stage for a Northern Lights performance.
+Lake Minnewanka is the perfect setting for taking in the massive expanse of the night sky all at once.
+The road offers breathtaking views of the night sky, perfect for getting lost in the universe.
+It also the perfect stage for a Northern Lights performance.

 3. Two Jack Lake